 Within the scope of its public disclosure the company publicly announces its dividend policy.
-Financial statements are disclosed in line with legislation and international accounting standards.
+Financial statements are disclosed in line with legislation, international accounting standards and international financial reporting standards.
 As current legislation does not allow companies to grant shares to employees as a means of incentive compensation, the company does not provide disclosure on this aspect.